Distribution of white South Africans

 The distribution of white South Africans is fairly evenly spread.
-They currently make up 7.7% of the total population and are around 4.5–5 million.
+According to the 2022 South African census, they comprise 7.3% of the total population and number 4,504,252.
 They are found in large numbers in practically every province in South Africa but always as a minority.
 They are high in concentration in large cities.

 Historically, in the pre-1994 provinces, the Transvaal and Orange Free State were predominantly Afrikaans-speaking, Natal was mostly English-speaking and the Cape Province was largely mixed.

 By province

 Afrikaners are located in all parts of the nation, but in the former homelands such as Transkei and Natal, they are very few.
 English-speaking whites are generally concentrated in KwaZulu-Natal, Gauteng and in major settlements in the Western and Eastern Cape.
 Other white groups (such as Portuguese and Germans) live mostly in Johannesburg or Cape Town.
 In the former homelands, the white populations are so tiny that even the slightest population can affect the percentages speaking Afrikaans or English.
-Of the largest cities in the country, Johannesburg, Durban, East London and Pietermaritzburg are largely English-speaking in the core, and Pretoria, Cape Town, Bloemfontein, Kimberley, Polokwane, Nelspruit, Witbank and Rustenburg are predominantly Afrikaans-speaking.
+Of the largest cities in the country, Johannesburg, Cape Town, Durban, East London and Pietermaritzburg are largely English-speaking in the core, and Pretoria, Bloemfontein, Kimberley, Polokwane, Nelspruit, Witbank and Rustenburg are predominantly Afrikaans-speaking.
 Port Elizabeth is largely mixed.